FObersteiner/pyFuppes/README.md

 ## Requirements

 - currently (v0.5.0+) developed with Python 3.12.
-Python 3.10 and 3.11 should work (covered by github CI).
+Python 3.10 and 3.11 should work, as covered by github CI.
 - see [pyproject.toml](https://github.com/FObersteiner/pyFuppes/blob/master/pyproject.toml)

 ## Content / Docs